Hawkrin/EV3DEV-robot/README.md

 # EV3DEV-robot
-A Legorobot programmerad I EV3DEV miljön
+A Lego Mindstorms robot programed in the EV3DEV environment

-Tack till Harry Lazaridis för programskelettet.
+Thanks to Harry Lazaridis for help with the programskeleton.